 Noel would remember all his life, the kindness the English people showed him on his return to England after the sinking of the Mosquito.

 Noel would go on to serve aboard the V & W-class Destroyer, HMS Vanity, for the rest of the war.
 When the war in Europe ended, Noel returned to Australia in readiness to take part in the Pacific war.

 Les Levette recalls having a shrapnel injury to his thigh and being treated by Surgeon-Lieutenant Noel Fox.
 He goes on to recall “I hobbled to the sick bay which was a tiny compartment, being a small ship, everything was small.
 The sight on entering resembled more of a butcher’s shop then anything else, wounded everywhere, some dying and some looking already dead.”

-Like others survivors, he also remembers survivors from the Mosquito being machined gunned in the water by German planes.
+Like others who were at Dunkirk, he also remembers survivors being machined gunned in the water by German planes.

 Hubert Thomas Kilmister was part of the British Expeditionary Force which was sent to France after the German invasion of Poland on 1 September 1939 and Great Britain declared war on Germany.
 Hubert was rescued from Bray-Dunes, Dunkirk by HMS Mosquito.
 After his return from Dunkirk, Hubert would be posted to North Africa to become one of the famous “Desert Rats”.